 - Closing off areas used by a sick person and not using these areas until after cleaning and disinfection has occurred; Opening outside doors and windows to increase air circulation in the area. - Waiting at least 24 hours before cleaning and disinfection.
-If waiting 24 hours is not feasible, wait as long as possible; - Clean and disinfect all areas used by the person suspected or confirmed to be ill, such as offices, classrooms, bathrooms, lockers, and common areas. - Once the area has been appropriately cleaned and disinfected it can be reopened for use. - Individuals without close or proximate contact with the person suspected or confirmed to be ill can return to the area and resume school activities immediately after cleaning and disinfection. - Refer to DOH's COVID Guidance for information on updated protocols. - If more than seven days have passed since the person who is suspected or confirmed to be ill visited or used the facility, additional cleaning or disinfection is not necessary, but routine cleaning and disinfection should continue.
+If waiting 24 hours is not feasible, wait as long as possible; - Clean and disinfect all areas used by the person suspected or confirmed to be ill, such as offices, classrooms,

+- bathrooms, lockers, and common areas. - Once the area has been appropriately cleaned and disinfected it can be reopened for use. - Individuals without close or proximate contact with the person suspected or confirmed to be ill can return to the area and resume school activities immediately after cleaning and disinfection. - Refer to NYS DOH https://health.ny.gov/ and Suffolk County Dept. of Health services.
+Website: suffolkcountyny.org/health for information on updated protocols. - If more than seven days have passed since the person who is suspected or confirmed to be ill visited or used the facility, additional cleaning or disinfection is not necessary, but routine cleaning and disinfection should continue.